BZoennchen/supercollider-book/_sources/chapters/composing/introduction.md

 Now, before we can move on we have to talk about the elephant in the room, that is, *deep learning*.
 Where symbolic approaches lean more towards the intelligence of algorithms, machine learning, especially deep learning, leans towards the intelligence within the data.
-Researchers and developers made significant progress in the field of deep learning using generative models to output arguable impressive results.
+Researchers and developers made significant progress in the field of deep learning using generative models to output arguably impressive results.
 For example, [Continue](https://magenta.tensorflow.org/studio/standalone#continue) (from [Google's Magenta](https://magenta.tensorflow.org/) project) uses a recurrent neural network (RNN) to generate notes that are likely to follow your drum beat or melody.
 [OpenAI](https://openai.com/) released [MuseNet](https://openai.com/blog/musenet/), a deep neural network that can generate 4-minute musical compositions with ten different instruments and can combine styles from country to Mozart to the Beatles.